NandeeshPuri/coding-agent-deployment/README.md

 ## Security & Scalability
 - Each job runs in an isolated container (can be extended to Firecracker VMs).
 - Context is managed on disk and pruned for large tasks.
 - Orchestration layer is stateless and horizontally scalable.

+# (Paste the contents of orchestrator/README.md here)